design-tokens/community-group/README.md

 ## Deploying the site

-Changes to `master` are automatically deployed to https://www.designtokens.org.
+Changes to `main` are automatically deployed to https://www.designtokens.org.

 ## Editing the code